FirebaseExtended/angularfire/documentation.md

 AngularFire
 ===========
 AngularFire is the officially supported AngularJS binding for Firebase.
 This binding lets you associate Firebase URLs with Angular models so that they will be transparently and immediately kept in sync with the Firebase servers and with all other clients currently using your app.

+The focus of this library is to abstract much of the boilerplate involved in creating Angular bindings from Firebase data, and to make it easy to create services that sync to Firebase data.
+ However, this library does not attempt to replace the capabilities of the entire Firebase API and that may still be suitable for some advanced usages (particularly if you find yourself working with $firebase methods frequently or calling $ref() to get higher level functions).

 Getting Started